T0w3ntum/infrastructure/gophish/README.md

 pvt_key = ""		# full path to private key
 pub_key = ""		# full path to public key
 ssh_fingerprint = ""	# ssh-keygen -E md5 -lf ~/.ssh/id_rsa.pub | awk '{print $2}'
-client_name = ""	# Sets name of the Instance in DO as well.
+instance_name = ""	# Sets name of the Instance in DO
 domain_name = ""	# use the exact domain name you used when generating your letsencrypt certificate gophish_directory = ""	# Full path to the gophish directory
 ```